praneethtota/Adaptive-Utility-Agent/whitepaper.md

 Strategy: **lenient tit-for-tat** — begin cooperatively, mirror behavior, forgive occasional defection.
 One of the most robust strategies in iterated game theory.

-Subset scores are maintained for different dimensions (domain expertise, trustworthiness, intent alignment) so a high-IQ but low-trust entity is handled differently from a low-IQ but high-trust one.
+Subset scores are maintained for different dimensions (domain expertise, trustworthiness, intent alignment) so a high domain-knowledge but low-trust entity is handled differently from a low domain-knowladge but high-trust one.
+We can measeure domain expertise based on their experience/educational qualifications and/or certifications.

 ---